-- 1. Incorporate local hunter and traditional knowledge into process: The Board values both scientific and local hunter and traditional knowledge to inform its deliberations.
+1. Incorporate local hunter and traditional knowledge into process: The Board values both scientific and local hunter and traditional knowledge to inform its deliberations.
 The Board notes a lack of local hunter and traditional knowledge available for consideration during this process; therefore, user communities and appropriate Parties are urged to provide more local hunter and traditional knowledge for the Board to consider in its recommendations (see Appendix B to AHM Operating Procedures).
 The Board encourages Parties to use the suggested outline forwarded by the Board to provide local hunter and traditional knowledge to be considered at the AHM.
-The Board appreciates that some Parties have brought a small delegation of community members to the AHMs who provide traditional knowledge. - 2.
-Coordinate workshop on computer modelling: The Board considers computer models to be among the valuable risk-management and decision-support tools.
-Once the new computer models have been completed, the Board will coordinate a workshop with Parties to review the models and its input data.
-The workshop will discuss the applications and limitations of computer models, as well as the need for accurate harvest data.
-The computer models will be made available following the workshop.
+The Board appreciates that some Parties have brought a small delegation of community members to the AHMs who provide traditional knowledge.